Official Recruiters of South Korea's EPIK Program

 Before you start teaching English in South Korea, you’ll be completely prepared as a TEFL teacher by taking our 120 hour online TEFL course.

-Included too are 20 pre-written lesson plans for teaching young learners and general English classes.
+Included too are two TEFL-Pro short courses in IELTS Exam Coaching and Teaching Young Learners plus 20 pre-written lesson plans for teaching young learners and general English classes.

 We also welcome applicants who have completed a comprehensive TEFL course (minimum 100 hours) with another internationally recognized provider.